WorldWideTelescope/pywwt/docs/index.rst

 About
 -----

-.. warning:: this package is under heavy development and is not ready for
+The pywwt package aims to make it easy to use WorldWideTelescope from Python, and includes the following:

-             general use.
-It will replace, once released, the existing `pywwt
+* A Jupyter notebook/lab widget
-             <https://github.com/jzuhone/pywwt>`_ package.
-The new package will
+* A standalone Qt viewer/widget
-             include both a way to drive the web version of WWT, and the Windows version (using, for the latter, code from the original pywwt package).
+* A client for the Windows version of WorldWide Telescope

-The pywwt package aims to make it easy to use WorldWideTelescope from Python, including from the Jupyter notebook.
-Only a very small subset of functionality is implemented for now, and we will be adding functionality over the coming weeks.
+Only a small subset of functionality is implemented for now, and we will be adding functionality over the coming weeks.

 User guide
 ----------